PF2e Hazard XP Calculator

 Use the hazard encounter builder for mixed encounters with both monsters and environmental dangers.
 For a dungeon room with a pit trap (simple hazard, party level) and two guards (level -1 each), the total XP budget correctly sums all three entries.
 The tool automatically applies party size adjustments.

-The Difficulty Class of a hazard's effects is set by its level - use the DC reference table to find the right DC for Reflex saves, Perception checks to detect the hazard, and Thievery checks to disable it.
+The Difficulty Class of a hazard's effects is set by its level.
+Use the DC reference table to find the right DC for Reflex saves, Perception checks to detect the hazard, and Thievery checks to disable it.